 Dyslexia is a language-based learning disability.
 It refers to a cluster of symptoms, which result in people having difficulties with specific language skills, particularly reading.
 People with dyslexia may also experience difficulties in other language skills such as spelling, writing and speaking.
 Dyslexia is referred to as a learning disability because it can make it very difficult for a person to succeed academically in the typical school environment.

-During our visit to New York in the USA we visited the The International Dyslexia Association stand to complement our skills and knowledge about Dyslexia.
+During our visit to New York in the USA we visited The International Dyslexia Association stand to complement our skills and knowledge about Dyslexia.
 Since then we also attended to the SPELD conference featuring experts in learning difficulties, including Dyslexia.
 Please find more information below.

 What causes Dyslexia?